cyberbotics/webots-doc/guide/how-to.md

 ![biped.png](images/biped.png) In this example, a biped robot stands up while his head rotates.
 After a few seconds, all the motors are turned off and the robot collapses.
-This example illustrates how to build a simple articulated robot and also how to turn off motor power.
+This example illustrates the build of a simple articulated robot and also how to turn off motor power.

 ### center\_of\_mass.wbt